Talk Japan: An online exploration of Japan

 Walk Japan is pleased to introduce its Talk Japan series of online events providing in-depth and fascinating insights into a plethora of aspects of Japan, its history, culture and society drawn on the personal experience and expertise of Walk Japan's Tour Leaders and some of our friends, who also have deep knowledge about the nation.
 These talks, which are based on a series we have been running for our staff since the early days of the pandemic, provide an opportunity to enjoyably explore and connect with Japan from the comfort of your home.
 Whether you are looking forward to travelling with us in the future, or are simply interested in the Japan, all are welcome to join us.

 Walk Japan talks and seminars are delivered on a not-for-profit basis.
 When charged for, the cost of attendance helps us to pay presenters and sustain our Community Project during the pandemic period.
 Additionally, any attendance fees paid are redeemable against currently booked or future Walk Japan tours.

-This webinar will be recorded and available to view on our Vimeo Channel.
+This webinar will be recorded and made available to view on Walk Japan’s Youtube Channel.

 Talk Japan On Demand

-Should you be unavailable at the time of the live talks, or wish to watch at another time, recordings of talks can be rented and viewed below.
+Should you be unavailable at the time of the live talks, or wish to watch at another time, recordings of talks can be viewed below and via our Youtube Channel here.